This website is being retired.

 Patients who are nearing the end of their life may also ask IBCA to consider their claim more urgently.
 Read the information published by IBCA.
 IBCA may therefore also ask you to provide information to confirm that this is the case for a patient.

-Patient consent is not required before sharing information with IBCA for the administration of claims (see Legal basis for sharing in the IG professionals section for further information).
+Patient consent is not required before sharing information with IBCA for the administration of claims (see Legal basis for sharing in the IG Professionals section below for further information).
+This includes when providing information to support the claim of someone who has been indirectly infected.
+For example you do not need consent to share information from a patient’s records to support a claim from that patient’s infected partner.

 Your organisation’s single point of contact should respond to IBCA within 7 working days, providing: